djlacavera21/rbshard/README.md

 ```

 Then visit `http://localhost:4567` in your browser to access forms for encoding
 and decoding text using a secret key.
+The interface now validates that a key

-Development is experimental and feedback is welcome.
+is provided and escapes displayed results for better security.
+Feedback is
+welcome as the UI continues to evolve.

 ## Desktop UI